tsikup/RPN-Calculator/README.md

-# OOP2017_Lab3
+# RPN-Calculator

-RPN Calculator developed in Java
+RPN Calculator developed in Java as a lab project for Object Oriented Programming Course 2017, Electrical and Computer Engineering Dept.,  University of Patras

 ECE UPatras
 Student: Tsiknakis Nikos